-Antibiotics.
 Septic subacromial bursitis requires treatment with antibiotics.
-A doctor will prescribe different antibiotics depending on the type of microorganism triggering the infection (often staphylococcus aureus).
-Oral antibiotics are effective in treating most people with septic bursitis.
+The choice of antibiotic may be influenced by what microorganism is causing the infection (often staphylococcus aureus).
+Most people with septic bursitis are effectively treated with oral antibiotics.
 More challenging cases may require hospitalization and antibiotics delivered intravenously.

 It is important to wait until all symptoms have resolved before resuming regular activities.
 Returning to activities that cause friction or stress on the shoulder bursa or tendons before they are healed will likely cause symptoms to flare up again.

 If shoulder bursitis is chronic an does not respond to treatment, surgery may be recommended.